California Laws for Defective Products

 Sacramento Products Liability Lawyer

 I’m Ed Smith, a Sacramento products liability lawyer.
-Product liability covers a wide range of products.
-What they have in common is that they are expected to be free of harmful defects that can result in injuries.
-If you have been victimized by a harmful product or a member of your family has suffered an injury, call (916) 921-6400.
-I am available to offer you advice that is friendly and free.
-I can also be reached at (800) 404-5400.
+Product liability covers a wide range of products. hat they have in common is that they are expected to be free of harmful defects that can result in injuries.
+If you have been victimized by a harmful product or a member of your family has suffered an injury, call (916) 921-6400. am available to offer you advice that is friendly and free.
+Can also be reached at (800) 404-5400.

-The trial lawyers who belong to the Million Dollar Advocates forum have a proven record of legal verdicts or settlements of a minimum of one million dollars, and I am honored to belong to this forum in California.
+The trial lawyers who belong to the Million Dollar Advocates forum have a proven record of legal verdicts or settlements of a minimum of one million dollars.
+I am honored to belong to this forum in California.

 Please look over my site, autoaccident.com, to discover a wide range of information about motor vehicle accidents and personal injuries.

-I have served the public as a personal injury lawyer from 1982, representing injury victims in Sacramento and Northern California in acquiring just compensation for their traumatic injuries or for the loss of a loved one through a wrongful death.
+I have served the public as a personal injury lawyer since 1982, representing injury victims in Sacramento and Northern California in acquiring just compensation for their traumatic injuries or for the loss of a loved one through wrongful death.

 Photo Attribution: https://pixabay.com/en/wheelchair-disability-injured-749985/